IHTSDO/snomed-publish/config/README.md

 - Start fuseki and point it to the generated jena database file from the previous step

         nohup /opt/fuseki/fuseki-server --loc=snomed.tdb /snomed &

+###Install the refset API

+- Go into the 'api' subfolder of your snomed-publish checkout

+- Edit src/main/resources/spring.properties and set your database password

+        > database.password=YOUR_PASSWORD
+- Ignore all other settings, most of it is legacy

+- Build the application, and deploy to Tomcat

+        mvn package
+        cp target/api.war /var/lib/tomcat7/webapps
+        chown tomcat7.tomcat7 /var/lib/tomcat7/webapps/api.war
+- Restart Tomcat

+        service tomcat7 restart
+- Make sure your nginx proxy configuration has been set up, otherwise Swagger will not work properly
+- Test that the api has been deployed by visiting http://SERVER_NAME - You should see the Swagger details page